Quick answer

 How Does Energy Use Scale Across a Full AI Facility?

-Meta’s planned Hyperion project in Louisiana will need at least 5 gigawatts to run three times the electricity consumption of the entire city of New Orleans.
-Microsoft’s Fairwater data center currently in development will use more electricity than the city of Los Angeles.
+At an even larger scale, Meta is planning its Hyperion project in Louisiana, which is expected to require at least 5 gigawatts of power.
+That is about three times the electricity use of the entire city of New Orleans.
+Microsoft is also building the Fairwater data center, which is projected to use more electricity than the city of Los Angeles.

-In Northern Virginia, which holds the densest concentration of data centers on Earth, installed capacity has grown to roughly 4,000 megawatts, and new facilities face power grid connection wait times of five to ten years.
+In Northern Virginia, which has the highest concentration of data centers in the world, total installed capacity has already reached around 4,000 megawatts.
+Because demand is so high, new facilities there now face power grid connection delays of five to ten years.

 How are AI Data Centers Straining Local Power Grids?